tomography/tomobank/doc/source/about.rst

 About
 =====

-`TomoBank <https://github.com/tomography/tomobank>`_ :cite:`decarlo:01` provides
+`TomoBank <https://github.com/tomography/tomobank>`_ :cite:`decarlo:01` is a repository
-python script to read and perform a basic tomographic reconstruction using tomoPy :cite:`Gursoy:14a` for all datasets and phantoms available for downlaod in TomoBank.
+of tomographic datasets and phantoms.
+TomoBank provides also python scripts to read and perform a basic tomographic reconstruction using tomoPy :cite:`Gursoy:14a`.

 .. contents:: Contents:
    :local: